p4lang/p4c/targets/simple_switch_grpc/README.md

 ## Tentative gNMI support with sysrepo

-We are working on supporting gNMI and OpenConfig YANG models as part of the P4 Runtime server.
+We are working on supporting gNMI and OpenConfig YANG models as part of the P4Runtime server.
 We are using [sysrepo](https://github.com/sysrepo/sysrepo) as our YANG configuration data store and operational state manager.
 See [this README](https://github.com/p4lang/PI/blob/master/proto/README.md) for more information on how to try it out.
 After installing sysrepo, building and